-Given sanction increases, evolving international developments, and transition to a new administration, a 2021 review of OFAC sanctions list, the 50 percent rule, and recommended compliance considerations is in order.
+Given sanction increases, evolving international developments, transition to a new administration, OFAC recent actions, a review of the 50 Percent Rule (50% Rule) and recommended compliance considerations is in order.

-The U.S. Treasury Office of Foreign Asset Control’s (OFAC’s) Fifty Percent Rule states that the property and interests in property of entities directly or indirectly owned 50 percent or more in the aggregate by one or more blocked persons are considered blocked.
-Application of this rule is how OFAC determines whether companies not appearing on the OFAC Sanctions SDN list are considered blocked due to being owned by companies or people who are on the SDN list.
+The U.S. Treasury Office of Foreign Asset Control’s (OFAC’s) 50% Rule states that the property and interests in property of entities directly or indirectly owned 50 percent or more in the aggregate by one or more blocked persons are considered blocked.
+Application of this rule is how OFAC determines whether companies not appearing on the SDN list are considered blocked due to being owned by companies or people who are on the SDN list.

 Persons whose property and interest in property are blocked pursuant to an executive order or OFAC regulations are considered to have an interest in all property of any entity they own.
 This is true whether the ownership is individual or in the aggregate, directly or indirectly, when the ownership share is a fifty percent or greater interest.
-For example, this means that if Person A (who is blocked on the OFAC SDN list) owns 50 percent of Company B, Company B is also blocked even if it is not on the SDN list.
-These entities that are blocked but not on the actual SDN list are often referred to as “shadow blocked” entities since they are technically blocked but do not show up on the SDN list.
+For example, this means that if Blocked Person A (blocked on the OFAC SDN list) owns 50 percent of Company B, Company B is also blocked even if it is not on the SDN list.
+These entities that are blocked but not on the actual SDN list are often referred to as “shadow locked” entities since they are technically blocked but do not show up on the SDN list.
 Even though they are not on the list, they are still considered blocked and US persons and entities are prohibited from doing business with them.
-This makes an OFAC screening search complex and challenging.
+This makes OFAC sanctions checking complex and challenging.

 The Complexity of Ownership Interests

-The Treasury Department even urges caution in dealing with entities where ownership interests of sanctioned individuals is below fifty percent and warns that such non blocked entities may be subject to future sanctioned designations or enforcement activity.
+The Treasury Department even urges caution in dealing with entities where ownership interests of sanctioned individuals are below fifty percent and warns that such non-blocked entities may be subject to future sanctioned designations or enforcement activity.
 Adding to the risk and complexity of this situation is the fact that in recent years the US Treasury Department has increased regulatory enforcement of the Fifty Percent Rule.

 Because OFAC sanctions are very broad, difficult to understand, and open to different interpretations, here are four suggestions for effectively managing potential OFAC sanction situations: